|

 Wyeth painted Christina's World at his home farm in Cushing, Maine.

-paintings, it depicts his neighbour Christina Olson sprawled on a
+painting, it depicts his neighbour Christina Olson sprawled on a field,

-field, with her back to the viewer, as she faces her own farmhouse in
+with her back to the viewer, as she faces her own farmhouse in the distance.

-the distance.
-Due to polio, the real-life Christina was unable to walk
+Due to polio, the real-life Christina was unable to walk and was often

-and was often spotted by her neighbour crawling across the field.
-To Wyeth
+spotted by her neighbour crawling across the field.
+To Wyeth she was an

-she was an inspiration 'limited physically but by no means spiritually'.
+inspiration 'limited physically but by no means spiritually'.
+He said

-He said 'the challenge to me was to do justice to her extraordinary conquest
+'the challenge to me was to do justice to her extraordinary conquest of

-of a life which most people would consider hopeless.'
-The painting is
+a life which most people would consider hopeless.'
+The painting is vastly

-vastly spacious and invites the viewer to create their own narrative.
+spacious and invites the viewer to create their own narrative.
+This invitation

 Hopper would master, and which would encourage many other artists